deeedob/thesis/content/40_remote_plugins.md

 }
 ```

-In the upcoming code snippet, we will explore the constructor of the
+In the upcoming code snippet, we explore the constructor of the
 `CorePlugin` class.
 This constructor is fundamental, establishing the essential
 framework upon which the class operates.
 As a cornerstone of our architecture,
 the *CorePlugin* class stands at the forefront, acting as the primary interface